Kannur: Era of European influences

 In 1761, the British captured Mahé, and the settlement was handed over to the ruler of Kadathanadu.
 The British restored Mahé to the French as a part of the 1763 Treaty of Paris.
 In 1779, the Anglo-French war broke out, resulting in the French loss of Mahé.
 In 1783, the British agreed to restore to the French their settlements in India, and Mahé was handed over to the French in 1785.

 Initially the British had to suffer local resistance against their rule under the leadership of Kerala Varma Pazhassi Raja, who had popular support in Thalassery-Wayanad region.
 The guerrilla war launched by Pazhassi Raja, the ruler of Kottayam province, against the East India Company had a huge impact on the history of Kannur.
-Pazhassi's Cave in Cherambadi, Nilgiris, played a crucial role as a guerrilla warfare site during the Second Pazhassi War against the British.
 Changes in the socio-economic and political sectors in Kerala during the initial decades of the 20th century created conditions congenial for the growth of the Communist Party.
 Extension of English education initiated by Christian missionaries in 1906 and later carried forward by government, rebellion for wearing a cloth to cover upper parts of body, installing an idol at Aruvippuram in 1888, Malayali Memorial in 1891, establishment of SNDP Yogam in 1903, activities, struggles etc. became factors helpful to accelerate changes in Kerala society during a short time.
 These movements eventually coalesced into the Indian independence movement.

 Very soon, ideas about socialism and Soviet Revolution reached Kerala.
 Such ideas got propagated in Kerala through the works of Swadeshabhimani Ramakrishna Pillai, Sahodaran Ayyappan, P. Kesavadev and others.
 By the beginning of the 1930s, some other useful developments were taking place.
 Important among them was Nivarthana Agitation in Travancore.
 That was the demand of people suppressed so far as untouchables and weaker sections for participation in government.
 This brought to the forefront struggles like proportional representation in government and reservation of jobs.
 This imparted a new enthusiasm among oppressed masses.